-In this section, I’m going to pick different foods, alphabetically, and describe their benefits on our health.
+In this section, I’m going to pick different foods, alphabetically, and describe their benefits on your health.
 Yes, there are foods beginning with X!

-- A good source of vitamin A which helps with our vision.
+- A good source of vitamin A which helps with your vision.

 - Rich in fibre.
-It improves our digestive system and apricots dissolve in our bodies easily and quickly break down fatty acids.
+It improves your digestive system and apricots dissolve in your body easily and quickly break down fatty acids.

 - Reduces bad cholesterol.

-- Strenghtens our bones because they are rich in calcium.
+- Good for your skin.
+Strengthens your bones because they are rich in calcium.

-- Great source of potassium which is needed for maintaining proper fluid balance, aiding muscle function, regulating our heartbeats, promoting healthy digestion and again, strengthening our bones.
+- Great source of potassium which is needed for maintaining proper fluid balance, aiding muscle function, regulating your heartbeat, promoting healthy digestion and again, strengthening your bones.

 food.ndtv.com, medicaldaily.com, naturalbalancefoods.co.uk, healthyeating.sfgate.com